 Health and Safety Measures

-You need gloves and a face mask because you’ll be working in the roof space and probably having to handle mineral wool or glass fibre insulation.
+You need gloves and a face mask because you’ll probably be handling mineral wool or glass fibre insulation.
 Lofts can get very itchy, so ensure you fully cover up.

 You’ll need something to kneel on if your loft isn’t boarded.
 A piece of plywood large enough to span two joists should do the job.